vsch/flexmark-java/README.md

 - Took a few days to add some flexmark-java extension related functionality to Markdown Navigator to make working with test spec files and extension modules easier.
-I will move this out into a separate plugin.
+I will move this out into a separate plugin but it makes working with the test spec files a pleasure.

 - Wiki added [flexmark-java wiki]